 - contribute to other people’s lives, including those facing similar challenges.

-The following slideshow captures some of the things children have said about partnerships and engagement, and having their voices heard (Carson, Dunstan, Dunstan, & Roopani, 2018; Australian Human Rights Commission, 2018; Moore, 2017; Griffiths-Cook & Fenn, 2018).
+The following are some of the things children have said about partnerships and engagement, and having their voices heard: (Carson, Dunstan, Dunstan, & Roopani, 2018; Australian Human Rights Commission, 2018; Moore, 2017; Griffiths-Cook & Fenn, 2018)

 Building respectful partnerships shines a light on stories of strength, struggle, hope and resilience – as well as the challenges within children’s and families’ lived experience.
 For service organisations, committing to these partnerships helps build a platform – an informed base from which processes and strategies can be developed, enabling people to share their stories in ways that are valued, respected and supported.
 However, these partnerships can only be mutually beneficial and provide children, families and practitioners with a genuine voice when: